finnp/flickrphotos/Readme.md

 You can install it with `npm install flickrphotos`.
 It also comes with a little CLI, so you might also install it with the `-g` flag.

+**Note:** If you use this somewhere, make sure to add the exact version number in your `package.json` since I might radically change the API of this module in the future.

 ## Usage

 There is a callback-like `FlickrPhotos` as well as a Transform Stream